demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-file-list-item-delete
 ***
-Deletes a file list item with a given SHA-256 and associated to file list with given file_list_guid.
+Deletes a file list item with a given SHA-256 and associated to a file list with a given file_list_guid.

 #### Base Command